How Long is a Longboard?

 (81 – 149 cm)

 Skateboard decks average a length of 28 – 33 inches long, or 71 – 84 cm long.
-Longboards on the other hand average lengths of 32 – 59 inches long, or 81 – 149 cm.
+The best longboard decks, on the other hand, are about 32 – 59 inches long on average ( or 81 – 149 cm for you non-Americans).
 Longboard decks can be twice as long as some skateboard decks which provides a much different riding experience.

-Longboards were created out of a need for a board that’s easier for transportation or racing.
+Longboards were created out of needing a board that’s easier for transportation or racing.
 Skateboards are much easier to perform tricks on, but riders looking for more stability for commuting or racing will find their needs met with a longboard setup.
 Essentially, if there was a Tony Hawk’s Pro Longboarder, there would be a lot of downhill racing and not many tricks.

 If you’re a shorter rider, a shorter board would be great for you – something around 34″ is perfect for short longboarders.